Business process management

 Quantifiable benefits

-Research across industries shows consistent improvements:
+Research across industries shows consistent improvements.
+According to Forrester research:

 - Cycle time reduction: 20-50% average improvement